brianhouse/conversnitch/README.md

 Conversnitch is a small device that automatically tweets overheard conversations, bridging the gap between (presumed) private physical space and public space online.

-Information moves between spaces that might be physical or virtual, free or proprietary, illegal or playful, sonic or textual.
+Information moves between spaces that might be physical or virtual, free or proprietary, illegal or playful, spoken or transcribed.

 Instructions